matomo-org/developer-documentation/docs/git.md

 ---
 # Git

 At Matomo we're using Git version control system.
 Below are some tips for using git.
+Below is a guide for how we work using git on the command line.

+If you prefer using Git through your IDE like PHPStorm, or if you are more accustomed to use a slightly different flow then please go with your preferred option of what you feel comfortable with.
+As often there is no right or wrong and not one way to do something.

 ## Prerequisites